 Otherwise, employees will more than likely stop this behavior.

-It is the manager’s responsibility to and reward them for it.
+It is the manager’s responsibility to pay attention to how well an employee performs and reward them for it.

 Keeping track of outstanding service and acknowledging work efforts can drive profits.